txs/meteor-wecare-accounts-entry-flow-blaze-global/README.md

 This is a account Entry that works with FlowRouter 2.0 and Blaze layout.
 A fix to use Blaze layout instead of flow layout.
+Do the Blaze layout in a global way.
 .

 ## Getting started